PaulDapolito/EasyTeX/README.md

 ## Usage Instructions

 EasyTeX includes a shell script to allow you to use the tool for end-to-end PDF generation.
+EasyTeX currently supports two types of documents: [problem sets](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/problem_set.md) and [memorandums](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/problem_set.md).
+Some samples of these different EasyTeX documents are included in the project's [`samples`](https://github.com/PaulDapolito/EasyTeX/tree/master/samples) directory.

-If you have a file that meets EasyTeX's specifications (as per [grammar.md](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/grammar.md)), you can generate a PDF for your file by executing `./easytex.sh file_name`.
-This will create a PDF (or `.tex` file if `pdflatex` is not installed) in the same directory as the file.
+If you have a file that meets EasyTeX's specifications (as per the language's [grammar](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/grammar.md)), you can generate a PDF for your file by executing:

+	./easytex.sh file_name

+This will create PDF and LaTeX files (or only a LaTeX file if `pdflatex` is not installed) in the same directory as the input file.
 Happy typesetting!

 ## Sample Usage

-Suppose we would like to create a PDF file from a sample EasyTeX file included in `samples/`.
+Suppose we would like to create a PDF file from a sample EasyTeX file included in [`samples/`](https://github.com/PaulDapolito/EasyTeX/tree/master/samples).
 To begin this process, we must first download or clone this GitHub repository:

 	git clone https://github.com/PaulDapolito/EasyTeX.git